Nexmo/nexmo-developer/_documentation/en/account/guides/dashboard-management.md

 ## Manage your team

 When you setup your Nexmo account you create your primary user.
 The primary user has unlimited access to your Nexmo products and services.
-That is:
+The primary user can:

 * Manage payments and view your payment history
 * Rent virtual numbers and short codes
 * Search through your requests
 * Analyze your API use

 After setup, you can add team members to your Nexmo account.
-A team member can have the same access rights as your primary account or a restricted set.
+A team member can have the same access rights as your primary user or a restricted set.
 For example, you can create a team member with no access to payments.

 To create a team member:

 1. [Sign in](https://dashboard.nexmo.com/sign-in) to Dashboard.
 2. On the top-right of Dashboard, click the arrow next to **&lt;username>**, then click **Team**.
 3. Click **Invite team member**.
-4. Add the team member information and choose any restrictions you want to apply.
+4. Add the team member information, assign one or more API keys, and then choose any restrictions you want to apply.
 5. Click **Invite**.
-6. Your team member uses the temporary password they receive in an email to access Dashboard and create a new password.
+6. Your team member uses the temporary password they receive in an email to access Dashboard and then creates a new password.

-You use the *api_key* and *api_secret* associated with primary and subaccounts to connect to Nexmo API endpoints.
+Team members then use the *api_key* and *api_secret* associated with any assigned accounts to connect to Nexmo API endpoints.

 ## Manage your profile